 Charged materials also have an electrostatic field and lines of force associated with them.
-Conductive objects brought into the vicinity of this electric field will be polarized by a process known as induction Figure 1.
+Conductive objects brought into the vicinity of this electric field will be polarized by a process known as induction.
+(See Figure 4.)
 A negative electric field will repel electrons on the surface of the conducting item that is exposed to the field.
-A positive electric field will attract electrons to near the surface thus leaving other areas positively charged.
+A positive electric field will attract electrons near the surface, thus leaving other areas positively charged.
 No change in the actual charge on the item will occur in polarization.
-If, however, the item is conductive or dissipative and is connected to ground while polarized, the charge will flow from or to ground due to the charge imbalance.
-If the electrostatic field is removed and the ground contact disconnected, the charge will remain on the item.
+However, if the item is conductive or dissipative, and is connected to ground while polarized, the charge will flow from or to ground due to the charge imbalance.
+If the ground contact is disconnected and then the electrostatic field is removed, the charge will remain on the item.
 If a nonconductive object is brought into the electric field, the electrical dipoles will tend to align with the field creating apparent surface charges.
 A nonconductor (insulative material) cannot be charged by induction.

-Figure 1: Induction
+Figure 4: Induction